5348 Lanier Islands Parkway Buford, GA 30518

 What kind of anesthesia is used for a root canal?

 Getting a root canal treatment is similar to getting a dental filling.
 Local anesthesia is used to numb your mouth.
 It is usually applied as a numbing gel without the use of needles.
-You will not feel pain or discomfort, but will still be awake and aware of what’s going on.
+You will not feel pain or discomfort but will still be awake and aware of what’s going on.

 Can you get an infection after a root canal?

 Yes, infections are still possible after a root canal if you do not follow post-treatment instructions and neglect your oral health.
-A root canal and crown will protect your tooth to a certain extent, but it is up to you to maintain great oral health and routine visits to the dentist.
+A root canal and crown will protect your tooth to a certain extent, but it is up to you to maintain great oral health and make routine visits to the dentist.

 How do you know if your root canal is infected?